torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 mapping ioctl to map the recorded media errors back to metadata structures and report what has been lost.
-For media errors in blocks owned by files, parent pointers can be used to construct file paths from inode numbers for user-friendly reporting.
+For media errors in blocks owned by files, parent pointers can be used to construct file paths from ianalde numbers for user-friendly reporting.

 7. Conclusion and Future Work
 =============================

-It is hoped that the reader of this document has followed the designs laid out in this document and now has some familiarity with how XFS performs online rebuilding of its metadata indices, and how filesystem users can interact with that functionality.
+It is hoped that the reader of this document has followed the designs laid out in this document and analw has some familiarity with how XFS performs online rebuilding of its metadata indices, and how filesystem users can interact with that functionality.
 Although the scope of this work is daunting, it is hoped that this guide will